-- 8.2.2 The Trustees must reconvene the meeting and must give at least 7 clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - 8.2.3 If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the Members represented by an Authorised Representative present in person at that time shall constitute the quorum for that meeting.

-- 8.3 The Chair or (if the Chair is unable or unwilling to do so) some other Trustee elected by those present will preside at a general meeting. - 8.4 Authorised Representatives of Members must vote in person at the general meetings. - 8.4.1 Voting will normally be by a show of hands unless: - a. the number of candidates for the post of Trustee exceeds ten; or - b. a poll is demanded: - a. by the person chairing the meeting; or - b. by at least two members present in person. - 8.5 Except where otherwise provided by the Companies Acts or these Articles, every issue is decided by a majority of the votes cast. - 8.6 Except for the chair of the meeting, who has a casting vote, every Member present through an Authorised Representative has one vote on each issue. - 8.7 A resolution in writing signed by a simple majority (or in the case of a special resolution by a majority of not less than 75%) of the Members who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective provided that a copy of the proposed resolution has been sent to every eligible Member.
-The signature of an Authorised Representative shall signify the agreement of the relevant Member.
-For this purpose the written resolution may be set out in more than one document and will be treated as passed on the date of the last signature. - 8.8 The Charity must hold an Annual General Meeting in every year which all members are entitled to attend. - 8.9 At an Annual General Meeting the Members: - 8.9.1 receive the accounts of the Charity for the previous financial year; - 8.9.2 receive the Trustees' report on the Charity's activities since the previous AGM; - 8.9.3 accept the retirement of Trustees; - 8.9.4 elect Trustees; - 8.9.5 appoint auditors for the Charity; - 8.9.6 may confer on any individual (with his or her consent) any honorific title of the Charity; and - 8.9.7 discuss and determine any issues of policy or deal with any other business put before them. - 8.10 Any general meeting which is not an Annual General Meeting is an Extraordinary General Meeting ("EGM"). - 8.11 An EGM may be called at any time by the Trustees.
+- 8.2.2 The Trustees must reconvene the meeting and must give at least 7 clear days' notice of the reconvened meeting stating the date, time and place of the meeting or on shorter notice if it is agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights - 8.2.3 If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the Members present at that time shall constitute the quorum for that meeting. - 8.3 The Chair or (if the Chair is unable or unwilling to do so) some other Trustee elected by simple majority of those present will preside at a general meeting. - 8.4 Voting will normally be by a show of hands unless a poll is demanded: - a. by the person chairing the meeting; or - b. by at least two Members present in person. - 8.5 Except where otherwise provided by the Companies Acts or these Articles, every issue is decided by a majority of the votes cast. - 8.6 Except for the chair of the meeting, who has a casting vote, every Member has one vote on each issue. - 8.7 A resolution in writing signed by a simple majority (or in the case of a special resolution by a majority of not less than 75%) of the Members who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective provided that a copy of the proposed resolution has been sent to every eligible Member.
+For this purpose the written resolution may be set out in more than one document and will be treated as passed on the date of the last signature. - 8.8 The Charity must hold an Annual General Meeting in every year which all Members are entitled to attend. - 8.9 At an Annual General Meeting the Members: - 8.9.1 receive the accounts of the Charity for the previous financial year; - 8.9.2 appoint auditors for the Charity. - 8.10 Any general meeting which is not an Annual General Meeting is an Extraordinary General Meeting ("EGM"). - 8.11 An EGM may be called at any time by the Trustees.

-9 The Trustees
+9 The Trustees and the Chair